Looking for Part 4? It’s here: https://atomicfeminist.com/2021/03/31/its-just-biology-part-4/

 “I can speak on the subject of the insidious taint of human culture corrupting the galaxy for infinite quantities of your Earth hours.
 How much time do you have?”

-“Looks to me like indefinitely,” Stan sassed, after making a big show of checking a pretend watch he wasn’t wearing, implying to the q’Lurian that they could hold them for questioning forever, which was entirely true.
-When Nicky had come to work for the galactian authorities it was one of the biggest adjustments he had to make.
-By law the aliens could hold perps indefinitely, but they didn’t, because the non-human cops simply couldn’t imagine something as twisted as holding someone unless it had been proven they committed a crime.
+“Looks to me like indefinitely,” Stan sassed, after making a big show of checking a pretend watch he wasn’t wearing, implying to the q’Lurian that they could hold them for questioning forever.
+That was entirely true.
+By law the galactian authorities could hold perps indefinitely, but they didn’t, because the non-human cops simply couldn’t imagine something as twisted as holding someone unless it had been proven they committed a crime.
 And they beyond couldn’t imagine pretending an innocent person was guilty while the real criminal walked free.
 “What would be the point?”
 Stan had asked Nicky, back when they’d first started working together.
 “The real criminal would still be out there!
 How would that be in any way a success?”

 Nicky couldn’t help but agree, in principle, though he understood the inclination; when you just felt it in your gut, with every molecule of your being, that the creature sitting before you was guilty, guilty of something, even if it wasn’t the thing you first thought they were guilty of, and you had no other suspects anyway, that temptation to capitalize upon an opportunity to send a bad guy away, to get them off the streets, make the world a little safer overall.
 He hadn’t, he wouldn’t, but he understood it.
-He thought of the woman’s husband, a bad man she had called him, and wondered what he might have done, if the man was sitting across from him like the q’Lurians, but innocent.
+He thought of whoever the woman was running from, a bad man she had called him.
+Nicky wondered what he might have done, if that bad man had been sitting across from him.
 What if he were sitting there, innocent of a particular crime, perhaps, but Nicky knew he had done something, and could envision any number of things he might do in the future.
-He wouldn’t have done it, of course, but he could understand it.
+Would he not have been tempted?
+Even just a little?
+He wouldn’t have done it, of course, but he could understand the temptation.